 Cats look so cute with those furry, fuzzy whiskers.
-But the whiskers aren’t there just for fun.
-They are super-sensitive, meaning when they brush against anything, cats really feel it.
-The whiskers help the cat figure out if it can squeeze through an opening without getting stuck.
-You never want to trim (cut) those whiskers, because it will leave the cat dizzy and confused.
-The 8-12 whiskers on each side of the nose also show a cat’s mood: whiskers sticking straight out show that a cat is calm; whiskers tilted forward mean the cat is excited and alert; and whiskers flattened back show anger or fear.
-Cats also have whiskers above their eyes, on their chin, and on the backs of their front legs — and they all look cute.
+But the whiskers are more than just cute.
+When they brush against anything, cats really feel it.
+That helps the cat figure out if it can squeeze through an opening without getting stuck.
+You never want to cut those whiskers, because it will leave the cat dizzy and confused.
+The 8-12 whiskers on each side of the nose also show a cat’s mood!
+Whiskers tilted forward mean the cat is excited and alert.
+Whiskers flattened back show anger or fear.
+And whiskers sticking straight out show that a cat is calm – and that’s probably the cutest of all.

 Little kids: If a cat has 10 whiskers on each side of its nose, how many does it have?
 Bonus: What if it has 12 on each side — how many more whiskers does it have now?

 Big kids: If a cat had 9 whiskers on each side of its nose, above each eye, and behind each front paw, how many whiskers would that be in total?
 Bonus: If 1 cat has 80 whiskers in total, another has 36 in total, and a 3rd cat’s number is halfway between those, how many whiskers does the 3rd cat have?